minimalist-components/mn-chips/README.md

 # mn-chips

-Minimalist component to define items
+Minimalist component to define a list of items

 <!-- See the [demo](https://minimalist-components.github.io/mn-chips/) -->